CharlesAMoss/diagonal/README.md

 ### by [Charles Moss](https://twitter.com/CharlesMoss)

 ## Description
-_A simple diagonal calculator, this has no front end at this time so get thee to the console._
+_A simple diagonal calculator, this has minimal front end at this time so get thee to the console.
+The button marked 'click' will console log the calculated diagonal length of the viewport._

 ## Technologies Used
 _JavaScript_